logjperry/CBAS/README.md

 # CBAS (Circadian Behavioral Analysis Suite)

-### WARNING: this is a pre-release version of CBAS, if you identify an error or bug, please create an issue thread!
+### WARNING: this is a pre-release version of CBAS, if you identify an error or bug, please create an issue thread.
+Better documentation and juptyer notebook examples are coming soon!

 CBAS is a suite of tools for phenotyping complex animal behaviors.
 It is designed to automate classification of behaviors from active live streams of video data and provide a simple interface for visualizing and analyzing the results.
 CBAS currently supports automated inferencing from state-of-the-art machine learning vision models including DeepEthogram (DEG) and Deeplabcut (DLC).
 CBAS also includes an attentive LSTM (A-LSTM) sequence model, which is designed to be more robust and more accurate than the original DEG sequence model.